Wolfson College is privileged to have Professor Tarje Nissen-Meyer deliver the Annual London Lecture.

 Housekeeping & Maintenance

 For help with doors, cookers, lights, plumbing, etc., please use the property maintenance request web form.
+By making the request yourself, you are giving maintenance permission to enter your accommodation in your absence.

 For help with housekeeping issues, including furniture, soft furnishings, recycling etc, please use the housekeeping request web form.